How to become a cybersecurity consultant

 For example, you may want to earn a bachelor’s degree in information technology, computer science, computer engineering technology, cybersecurity, or a related field, and maybe even a master’s in cybersecurity.
 A relevant degree makes you attractive to prospective clients, and you’ll gain the necessary skills to become an expert consultant.

-To stay ahead of the competition and earn more revenue with better contracts, consider at least one of these certifications:
+To stay ahead of the competition and boost your career path, consider at least one of these certifications:

 Certified Information Systems Security Professional (CISSP) shows you can effectively design, implement, and manage a top-notch cybersecurity program.